nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

            ⚙ See the "Options" documentation.

+                   III.
 Loading Other Pictures into Tux Paint

+A. Overview

    Tux Paint's 'Open' dialog only displays pictures you created with Tux Paint.
 So what do you do if you want to load some other drawinng or even a